 The ion chromatography method (ICW-100) is used for the determination of several anions of geological and environmental importance in unacidified waters.
-Certain anions are stable for a limited time frame, even when properly preserved, and may reduce, oxidize, or decompose to a form undetectable by this method.
+Several of the anions included in the method have limited holding times, even when refrigerated.
+Please schedule any ICW-100 analyses with the Geo Labs prior to sampling so that holding times can be minimized.